Child Custody / Visitation

 Decisions regarding child custody and visitation can irrevocably affect your child and his or her relationships with both parents and other family members.
 Mello & Pickering, LLP will advise you of your options and help you with all matters related to your child custody or visitation case.

 Mello & Pickering, LLP was founded by law partners Jennifer Mello and Traci Pickering, two family law attorneys who practice exclusively in this field and who are dedicated to providing their clients with the best quality legal representation and the utmost care and attention.
-Please call us at (408) 288-7800 to schedule your complimentary, 20-minute phone consultation or write us an e-mail.
+Please call us at (408) 288-7800 to schedule your complimentary, free consultation or write us an e-mail.

 Mello & Pickering, LLP has helped parents and their children work out their child support, child custody, and child visitation matters in Palo Alto, Gilroy, Saratoga, Morgan Hill, Campbell, Hayward, Los Altos, Pleasanton, Atherton, San Jose, Fremont, Mountain View, Milpitas, Santa Clara, and Menlo Park, as well as in other cities in San Mateo County, Alameda County, and Santa Clara County.
 Mello & Pickering, LLP is conveniently located in San Jose, California.